Marcus Tullius Cicero is often quoted as having said: “Brevity is a great charm of eloquence.”

 Have the Guts to Cut

 Ask yourself: “What can I cut from from my presentation?”
 There may be words, sentences, and segments that do not add any value.
 Cut them out.
-If it isn’t absolutely necessary for your audience to understand the key point(s) of your presentation, it simply shouldn’t be said.
+If it isn’t absolutely necessary to support the key point(s) of your presentation, it simply shouldn’t be said.

 Follow the “Rule of Three”